OrganAssist Version 3.2

 For organs that are already configured in OrganAssist, you can import / export MIDI files preserving all registration and expression.
 This can be used, for instance, to import files recorded in other software such as Hauptwerk.

 A unique feature of OrganAssist is that it is capable of recording a long session involving a number of individual pieces, and then saving these as separate files complete with all registration and expression.
-This feature is now available for imported MIDI files.

 One of the difficulties of MIDI is that there is no agreed standard for the channels that are used for different keyboards.
 OrganAssist can import standard MIDI files and, after analysing the use of MIDI channels, it displays a screen to allow you to choose which MIDI channels are assigned to which keyboard on the organ.